DinaHamdan/FFM/FFM.markdown

 ### TO DO :
 BackOffice formulaires
+Fix gallerie links towards photo for one agré
 Add a condtion to check if profile is complete
 Need to add a function at Login to check if profile fname last name and avatar are empty or not Show members